NGewirtz/Cheers/README.md

 React - All front end views are rendered with React.
 React is also responsible for managing and interpreting user input, and efficiently loading data.

-Redux - Working with React, Redux was used to manage the data, or state of the entire app.
-Redux ensures data speed and reliability by ensuring that a singe source of truth is maintained throughout the app.
+Redux - By working hand in hand with React, Redux is used to manage the data, or state of the entire app.
+Redux helps maintain data speed and reliability by ensuring that a singe source of truth is accessible throughout the app.

 ## Features